 Making a Leaf Print Birthday Card

 Use leaves from your garden to stamp paint designs on cardstock, creating a lovely handmade birthday greeting.
-This is a guide about making a leaf print birthday card.
+This is a page about making a leaf print birthday card.

 Use ordinary household objects such as leaves, buttons, and a screw, to do printing on paper.
 Add some details and make a card with a floral arrangement to wish a special friend a happy birthday.